-No significant risk of impact on the health of the inhabitants or the Company's/contractor personnel is expected.
+No significant risk of impact on the health of the inhabitants or the Company's/contractor's personnel is expected.

-In general, the project will have minor / light effects and carry negligible risks to the environment, social sphere and people's health.
+In general, the project will have minor/light effects and carry negligible risks to the environment, social sphere and human health.

-The detail findings of the assessment of the impact and risks for individual components of the environment, social sphere and human health as well as relevant mitigation and control measures are shown in ESHIA Sections 9-15 (publicly available).
-The full list of impacts and their risk assessment are shown at table 15-1 of ESHIA.
-In addition non-technical note with results of ESHIA will be delivered to public during meetings and at Sakhalin Energy's information centres in Q2 2016.
+The detailed findings of the assessment of the impact and risks for individual components of the environment, social sphere and human health as well as relevant mitigation and control measures are shown in ESHIA Sections 9-15 (publicly available).
+The full list of potential impacts and their risk assessment are shown at table 15-1 of ESHIA.
+Moreover, materials containing non-technical aspects of ESHIA results were represented during meetings and at Sakhalin Energy's information centres in Q2 2016.